folio-org/folio-org.github.io/guidelines/development-design-review.md

 ### Technical Lead (TL)

 Teams should have at least one technical lead who is responsible for guiding the technical work conducted within that team.
-Some teams have specialist leads for back end and front end work.
+Some teams have specialist leads for back-end and front-end work.

 They are the first point of contact for technical design questions or for identification of debt or architecturally significant decisions.